stffrdhrn/or1k-utils/qemu/readme.md

 branch has some patches for:

 - FPU flag access in userspace that are not yet in the spec.
-- Fenerating an or1ksim devicetree and passing directly to linux.
+- Generating an or1ksim devicetree and passing directly to linux.
 - Rootfs loading

 ```